 If you currently live abroad but intend to move to the UK prior to your child starting school, we will accept an admission application but this will normally be based on your address abroad.
-We will only accept a Kingston address for admissions purposes for the initial round of allocations if you are physically resident at this address by the closing date of 31 October 2020 (secondary) of 15 January 2021 (infant, primary, junior).
+We will only accept a Kingston address for admissions purposes for the initial round of allocations if you are physically resident at this address by the closing date of 31 October (secondary) or 15 January (infant, primary, junior).

 We will not be able to complete the admissions process to the point of offering a school place until the family and the child are living at the address used to apply the home to school distance criterion.
 This address must not be an address of convenience.
 For more information about Kingston Council’s address policy, please read the ‘Child’s home address’ section in the 2021 secondary and primary school admissions brochures.